intel/nauta/docs/installation-and-configuration/Target_Host_Requirements/THR.md

 - Configured access to the master host over SSH.
   - This is configured access from your _Installer Machine to your Target Host (master)._

-- Full network connectivity between target hosts is required.
+- Full network connectivity between a target hosts is required.
 In addition, Installer connectivity is only required to the master node.

 This section discusses the following main topics: